Help when you need it

 When is it a disaster?

-Something is considered a disaster when the president, governor or secretary of Health and Human Services officially declares a situation a disaster or public health emergency.
+Something is considered a disaster when the president, governor, or secretary of Health and Human Services officially declares a situation (like the COVID-19 pandemic or a hurricane) a disaster or public health emergency.

 What Humana can do

 Humana will take the following steps right away in a disaster:

 - Cover services at out-of-network hospitals and other medical facilities

 - Give members the same cost sharing they would get at an in-network doctor